Bedrock-OSS/bedrock-wiki-legacy/readme.md

 Want to submit an article, but can't be bothered to learn Git, or GitHub?
 You can send me markdown articles directly, and I will add them manually.

 ## Testing
-You can locally test the website by [installing Jekyll](https://jekyllrb.com/docs/installation/#guides) and then running `bundle exec jekyll serve`.
+You can locally test the website by [installing Jekyll](https://jekyllrb.com/docs/installation/#guides) and then running  `bundle install` and `bundle exec jekyll serve`.

+Assuming the Ruby dependencies installed correctly, the local server will run and you should see `http://127.0.0.1:4000` printed out.

+You can now make changes to any of the markdown files and you'll see the changes reflected at that URL in your browser!
+Note the site can take several seconds to rebuild, so have an eye on your terminal window